 In Division III, coaches can call, write or email you before your senior year.
 This is different than Division I and II.
 During the recruiting process, Division III coaches are allowed to make unlimited texts, calls and emails to you.
 You should fill out and return the questionnaire for your sport.

 What should my parents know about the recruiting process?

 Parents are active participants in the college search and recruiting process.
-Parents should be involved, but you, the prospective student-athlete, should be the primary contact for the coaches and admissions.
+Parents should be involved, but you, the prospective student-athlete, should be the primary contact for the coaches and admission office.

 What is the NCAA rule regarding social network sites?

-You may communicate privately with a Babson coach over social networking sites.
-Babson coaches are not permitted to communication with you in any way that can be seen by the public (tweet at you, like a photo).
+You may communicate privately with a Babson coach on social networking sites.
+Babson coaches are not permitted to communicate with you in any way that can be seen by the public (tweet at you, like a photo).